-Intercultural competency is the knowledge and skill required by interpreters and translators that allows them to identify culturally-specific information in the source language, appropriately reflect these in the target language and deal with clients in a culturally appropriate manner.
+Intercultural Competency is the knowledge and skill required by interpreters and translators that allows them to identify culturally-specific information in the source language, appropriately reflect these in the target language and deal with clients in a culturally appropriate manner.

-The intercultural competency screening test will assess:
+The Intercultural Competency test will assess:

 - Your knowledge of social institutions, cultural beliefs and practices in Australia and LOTE country/region;